 - 31.2 There are three ways in which an unrestricted patient may be subject to the powers of the Act while living in the community: guardianship, leave of absence and CTO. - 31.3 Guardianship (section 7 of the Act) is social care-led and is primarily focused on patients with welfare needs.
 Its purpose is to enable patients to receive care in the community where it cannot be provided without the use of compulsory powers (see chapter 30). - 31.4 Leave of absence (section 17) is primarily intended to allow a patient detained under the Act to be temporarily absent from hospital where further in-patient treatment as a detained patient is still thought to be necessary.
-It is clearly suitable for short-term absences to allow visits to family and so on.
-It may also be useful in the longer term where the clinical team wish to see how the patient manages outside hospital before making the decision to discharge.
-For a number of patients, a CTO may be a better option than longer-term leave for the ongoing management of their care.
-Reflecting this, whenever considering longer-term leave for a patient (that is, for more than seven consecutive days), the responsible clinician must first consider whether the patient should be discharged onto a CTO instead (see chapter 27). - 31.5 A CTO (section 17A) is used where it is necessary for the patient's health or safety or for the protection of others to continue to receive treatment after their discharge from hospital.
+It is clearly suitable for short-term absences for a fixed period or specific purpose eg to allow visits to family and to trial living more independently (see also chapter 27). - 31.5 Leave of absence may be useful in the longer term (more than seven consecutive days) where the clinical team wish to see how the patient manages outside hospital before making the decision to discharge.
+Leave for a longer period should also be for a specific purpose or a fixed period, and not normally more than one month.
+For most patients who are able to live in the community, a CTO should be considered a better option than longer-term leave for the ongoing management of their care.
+Reflecting this, whenever considering longer-term leave for a patient (that is, for more than seven consecutive days), the responsible clinician must first consider whether the patient should be discharged onto a CTO instead.
+Any decision to authorise section 17 leave for more than seven days on a second occasion should be fully documented, including why a CTO or discharge is not appropriate (see paragraph 27.14).

+- 31.6 A CTO (section 17A) is used where it is necessary for the patient's health or safety or for the protection of others to continue to receive treatment after their discharge from hospital.
 It seeks to prevent the 'revolving door' scenario and the harm which could arise from relapse.
 It is a more structured system than leave of absence and has more safeguards for patients.
-A key feature of the CTO framework is that it is suitable only where there is no reason to think that the patient will need further treatment as a detained in-patient for the time being, but where the responsible clinician needs to be able to recall the patient to hospital if necessary (see chapter 29).

-31.6 Some pointers to the use of the three options are given in the following boxes:
+A key feature of the CTO framework is that it is suitable only where there is no reason to think that the patient will need further treatment as a detained in-patient for the time being, but where the responsible clinician needs to be able to recall the patient to hospital if necessary (see chapter 29). - 31.7 Some pointers to the use of the three options are given in the following figures:

-CTO or longer-term leave of absence: relevant factors to consider
+Figure 18: CTO or longer-term leave of absence: relevant factors to consider